Farooque

-He is the first awardee of the Bangladesh National Film Award for Best Supporting Actor for the film Lathial in 1975 which he declined.
+Farooque was the first awardee of the Bangladesh National Film Award for Best Supporting Actor for the film Lathial in 1975 which he declined.
 In addition, he was awarded the Bangladesh National Film Award for Lifetime Achievement in 2016.
 As one of the most dominant actors in the Bangladeshi movie scene during the 1970s, 1980s and early 1990s, Farooque is widely considered one of the greatest and influential actors in the history of Bangladeshi cinema.
-He is critically acclaimed as one of the finest actors of Bangladesh.

-During Operation Searchlight, 25 March 1971, he participated in the first resistance of the liberation war in Malitola, Old Dhaka as second in command of their own guerrilla force commanded by 'Nader Gunda'.
+During Operation Searchlight, on 25 March 1971, he participated in the first resistance of the liberation war in Malitola, Old Dhaka as second in command of their own guerrilla force commanded by 'Nader Gunda'.
 Later, Farooque succeeded as commander and continued the fighting.

-He is a ruling Awami League member of Parliament(MP) for Dhaka-17 since 2018 Bangladeshi general election.
+Farooque was a ruling Awami League member of Parliament (MP) for Dhaka-17 since 2018 Bangladeshi general election.

 Early life

-Farooque's hometown is in Kaliganj Upazila, Gazipur.
-Farooque was born and raised in Old Dhaka.
-His father was a medical doctor.